Research

 Kant’s theory of rights says much about property, but little about the body.
 This is surprising.
 For Kant holds that the point of rights is to secure freedom from the wills of others, and surely bodily rights are more central to freedom than property.
 In this paper I develop Kant’s brief remarks on the body in order to explain why the body matters for the politics of freedom.
 I do so by addressing the worry, familiar to post-Kantian political philosophy, that rights discourse misconstrues the body in overly proprietary or ‘thing-like’ terms, treating the body as what a person possesses rather than as what a person most essentially is.
 In response, I argue that conceptualizing the body in the possessory vocabulary of rights plays an essential role in securing social equality.
 Paradoxically, persons must become thing-like to themselves in order to become more fully person-like to others.

-12. “Kant’s Theory of Property as a Theory of Mutual Recognition,” in The Philosophy of Recognition: Expanded Perspectives on a Fundamental Concept, eds.
-Matt Congdon and Thomas Khurana (Routledge, 2025)
+13. “Kant’s Theory of Property,” in The Philosophy of Recognition: Expanded Perspectives on a Fundamental Concept, eds.
+Matt Congdon and Thomas Khurana (Routledge, 2025) [penultimate draft]

 Book Reviews: